mikkipastel/VideoPlanet/README.md

 # VideoPlanet
 I try to create video streaming application with Exoplayer which will be similar with YouTube.
+This is sample source code in ExoPlayer session at Android Bangkok 2018 (31 Mar.
+18)

 ### Purpose
 - video streaming with Exoplayer